Assaraya Alhamra Museum

 would seem to keep unwanted stray souls

-away from the sacred body of the deceased
+away from the sacred body of the deceased;

-or marked with special symbols or objects
+which speculatively were decorated or marked with special symbols or objects

-only the deceased soul would recognise and thus obtain access
+only the deceased soul would recognise

-to the holy tomb.
+and thus obtain access to the holy tomb.

 The lock seems to have been secured with